 In the long term, competition will drive the return on a new investment to its cost of capital.
-Economists refer to such an investment as the zero economic profit or zero net present value investments.
+Economists refer to such an investment as a zero economic profit investment or a zero net present value investment.
 New assets in competitive markets earn a return, but only equal to the return available to other investments of similar risk.
 Thus, in a fully competitive market, the market value of a new asset equals its cost.

 Assets may earn extraordinary returns for extended periods in markets that are not fully competitive if the business or asset has a durable competitive advantage.
 Businesses spend significant resources and time developing innovative products, creating brand loyalty and the perception of superior quality, to erect barriers to entry and protect long-term extraordinary profits.
 As we explain below, many of these expenditures are not included in the book value of the corresponding assets (i.e., they are not capitalised).

 Adjustments that arise because of accounting conventions